umair-ali-bhutto/ProjectPenZipper/README.md

 # ProjectPenZipper
-Java Project To Zip The CodePen Repo Codes For Downloading
+Java Project To Zip The CodePen Repo Codes For Downloading.

+## For Deployment
+Please Read The Readme.md File Kept In The DeploymentConfig Package